shokobata/WhatPulse-Alternative/README.md

 # WhatPulse-Alternative

-This will probably be badly formatted cuz I have no idea how this works.
+This will probably be badly written and formatted cuz I have no idea how this works.
 Hopefully I will improve it later.

 My goal with this is to make a program with the same or nearly the same functionality as a program called WhatPulse.
 It should monitor your inputs anywhere except if you are using a program with administrator privelages such as genshin impact.